yonasuriv/Bifrost/README.md

 4. Enjoy

+### Distribution
+Bifrost Link is currently under development.

-### Development
+### Contribution
 Want to contribute?
-Suggest any change/update/upgrade/feature or just fork the project.
+Awesome!
+The most basic way to show your support is to star the project, or to raise issues.
+You can also support this project by suggesting any change/update/upgrade/feature 🙏

+### License
+MIT.
+See ```LICENSE``` for more details.

 ### Images